kva1966/sd-wordfinder/README.md

 dataset, 1080 vs. 98091).

 Possibly, one could have dynamic levels falling back to a lower chunk size depending on the word being indexed, but this has not been implemented.
+More extensive Tree-esque structures and taking advantage of sorting are other unexplored alternatives.
+This implementation is very much a combination of hashing and O(N) operations for reasonably low values of N depending on the data distribution across keys/buckets.

 One-letter words may be returned in the query result if they exist in the dataset; they are not excluded (though it would have likely made my life